 Consult Your Operator’s Manual First

 The importance of engine maintenance cannot be overstated.
-That is why you need to stock up on engine lubricant products and refills for your grease gun.
+That is why you need to stock up on engine lubricant products and refills for your grease gun for lawn mower.
 Before you perform any grease or lubrication work, consult your operator’s manual first.
 Manuals cover lubrication maintenance for riding and push mowers.
 Normally, if you locate the manual online, you will need to enter the model engine number to access the information.

 Locating a Mower’s Model Number